servo/pathfinder/README.md

     $ cd demo/native
     $ RUSTFLAGS="-C target-cpu=native" cargo run --release

+The SDL 2 library requires some additional manual installation steps.
+Follow the [`rust-sdl2` installation instructions](https://github.com/Rust-SDL2/rust-sdl2#sdl20-development-libraries) to make sure the libraries are installed.

 On macOS, it is recommended that you force the use of the integrated GPU, as issues with Apple's OpenGL drivers may limit performance on discrete GPUs.
 You can use [gfxCardStatus.app](https://gfx.io/) for this.